SkoolNotes/Taproot/21math401/_KBe21math401retHandout25AreaBetweenCurves.md

   &\approx  9964
   \end{aligned}$$

-The area represents the population
+The area represents the population over those ten years.

 # meaning of area